 - Durational alimony – economic assistance for a set period of time (no longer than the length of the marriage) following a marriage of short or moderate duration.

 - Permanent alimony – may be awarded to provide for the needs and necessities of life as they were established during the marriage of the parties for a party who lacks the financial ability to meet his or her needs and necessities of life following dissolution of marriage.

 Florida Alimony and Online Divorce Lawyers

 A Florida family law attorney will be able to discuss alimony cases in depth with you.
 It is important to give your divorce lawyer full information regarding your case from the beginning so that they can help you decide the best way to protect your assets, or to gain the support you deserve.

 Steven D. Miller, P.A. is an online Florida Divorce Law Firm.
-Our main offerings include alimony, Florida child support attorney services, child support modification and child custody issues including parenting plans and relocation.
+Our main offerings include alimony, child support attorney services, child support modification and Florida child custody attorney services including parenting plans and relocation.